milebits

 Promises are cheap.
 Mechanisms aren’t.

 Every claim on this page is enforced by something operational.
 If we can’t name the mechanism, we don’t make the claim.
-Here are the six questions every serious CTO asks us before signing.
+The four questions every serious CTO asks before signing, with the mechanism for each one underneath.

 01Mechanism